 Confusion with too much to draw can feel like you’re facing an intimidating gang of cattle rustlers at high noon instead of still life objects on a table.
 At this point it’s important to simplify what you’re looking at, to focus on individual elements.
 Here’s how squinting your eyes can save the day:

 1. Set your drawing instrument down.
 Breathe.
-Focus your eyes on the area of difficulty in your composition, such as the space you’re trying to draw between the lantern and vase.
+Focus your eyes on the area of difficulty in your composition, such as the space you’re trying to draw between the lantern and pitcher.
+This is called negative space or negative shapes.

 2. Squint your eyes until they’re almost closed, to the point of seeing through your eyelashes.
 This will soften edges and shadows while isolating focused details you wish to study.